What are Economies of Scope?

 If a company is able to use its operational expertise, resources, and capabilities across its organization, then it can take advantage of related diversification.
 For example, hiring designers and marketers who can use their skills across different product lines allows for the production of a wide range of products.

 Mergers often enable a company to share research and development expenses to reduce costs and diversify its product portfolio or knowledge.
-For example, two pharmaceutical companies might that merge can combine their research and development expenses to create new products.
+For example, two pharmaceutical companies might merge to combine their research and development expenses to create new products.

 Economies of Scope vs. Economies of Scale